The Key Error exception in Python is an exception that most programmers encounter especially when they are getting started with Python dictionaries.

 The capital is unknown

-A nice way to avoid that ugly exception 🙂
+A good way to avoid that exception.

-Avoiding the KeyError with a For Loop
+Avoiding the KeyError with a for loop

-So, one way to prevent a KeyError is by making sure you only access keys that exist in the dictionary.
+The KeyError occurs when you try to access a key that doesn’t exist in a dictionary.
+This means that you can prevent a KeyError by making sure you only access keys that exist in the dictionary.

 Let’s have a look at one example: